Uses SvelteKit, Supabase, and SSR Auth.

 SUPABASE_SERVICE_ROLE_KEY=<your-project-service-role-key>

-If using the signup, magiclink, or reset password features, change your email template links per the below.
-You can find these settings in your Supabase project's dashboard at Authentication > Email Templates.
+If using the signup, magiclink, or reset password features, change their email template anchor links per the below.
+In your Supabase project's dashboard, go to Authentication > Emails.

 , and then there are some additions for magic link and reset: